SeaQL/sea-orm/README.md

 2. Dynamic

-Built upon SeaQuery, a dynamic query builder, SeaORM allows you to build complex queries without 'fighting the ORM'.
+Under the hood, SeaQuery allows you to build complex, dynamic queries without 'fighting the ORM'.

 3. Testable